10-3-pursuit/lab-intro-to-express-request/README.md

 - Push to your Github
 - Create a pull request
-- Include this bonus frontend link with your backend link when you submit on canvas.
+- Include this bonus frontend pull request link with your backend pull request link when you submit on canvas.